Josepho1997/PlasmaModz-kf1/README.md

 PlasmaModz-kf1
 ==============

-GitHub repository PlasmaModz for kindle fire
+GitHub repository PlasmaModz for kindle fire(work in progress)
-//Progress in work!